-You own two pots of money: The money that has already been taxed (let's call it "regular money") and the money that has not been taxed (let's call this "retirement money" such as IRA, 401(k), 403(b), etc.).
-When you spend \$1 of retirement money, assuming your marginal tax bracket is 35%, the cost to you would be \$1.54 (\$1/.65) because you may have to pay federal income tax on the amount you withdraw.
+You own two pots of money: The money that has already been taxed (let's call it "regular money") and the money that has not been taxed (let's call this "retirement money" such as IRA, 401k, 403b, etc.).
+When you spend a dollar of regular money, the cost to you is exactly \$1.
+When you spend \$1 of retirement money, the cost to you could be as much as $$1.54^9$ (\$1/.65) because you may have to pay federal income tax on the amount you withdraw.
 Therefore, if you want to reduce your taxes, consider not taking more than the required distribution from your retirement money.